xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 2. Select **Integrations** tab > specify the Test Case's ID(s) of ADO.
 3. Click **Verify** to check whether the test case is valid > **Save**.

-### Create Test Run and Submit Test Results to Azure DevOps after execution
+### Submit test run and test results after execution

 > Ensure that you have already taken the stated steps.